Enterprise-CMCS/managed-care-review/docs/architectural-decision-records/024-remove-protobufs.md

 ## Decision Drivers
 - The reason protobuf was introduced to the application was for data storage reasons.
 We no longer have that technical requirement and plan to remove protobuf from our postgres tables (see [ADR 023](./023-seperate-contract-rates-tables-postgres)).
 - Protocol buffers have some associated tooling in the application we need to maintain as long as this format is in use.
 This is tech maintenance load.
-- Eng team feels the protocol buffer tooling and documentation is immature and creates a mental load for developers. å
+- Eng team feels the protocol buffer tooling and documentation is immature and creates a mental load for developers.

 ## Constraints